-Surface Water Management Plans.
-SLC are currently working through a programme of delivering these projects in advance of the deadline for the completion for these projects of 2021.
-The effects of climate change upon future flood levels, and the resultants impact upon building and infrastructure networks, will be considered in each of these projects and Service services provided Policy / Proposal Delivery progress made Comments B3-2 The Local Development Plan includes policy on ensuring new development adapts to climate change including avoiding areas of flood risk, mitigating flood risk and incorporating SUDS into schemes.
+Policy / Proposal reference Delivery progress made Comments Increase t B3 - Buildings and infrastructure networks he resilience of buildings and infrastructur ces provided e networks to sustain and enhance the benefits B3-2 The Local Development Plan 2 includes policy on ensuring new development adapts to climate change including avoiding areas of flood risk, mitigating flood risk and incorporating SUDS into schemes.
 The Planning Service liaises with colleagues in Flood Management and with SEPA on planning applications in this respect.
 The Planning Service is represented at the Land Use and Sustainability Portfolio Group as part of the governance of the Glasgow City Region.
 Measures to ensure new development adapt to predict long term climate change will be an integral issue in the preparation of strategic land use strategy.
-B3-3 The Local Development Plan contains policy to ensure development proposals mitigate and adapt against climate change.
+B3-3 The Local Development Plan 2 contains policy to ensure development proposals mitigate and adapt against climate change.
 The Council consults SEPA on development proposals on sites are at risk of flooding or could increase the risk of flooding elsewhere.
 Work progresses on the development of South Lanarkshire's Open Space Strategy.
 B3-6 HEEPS:ABS programmes are developed to install external wall insulation in privately owned and council properties and are prioritised to target fuel poor areas and households in most need of assistance.
-In the financial year 2019-20 199 private properties and 85 council properties had external insulation applied.
-A further phase of the HEEPS:ABS programme has been prepared for 2020-21 to continue to install external wall insulation in private and council properties aiming to maximise the number of private owners who sign up to participate in the scheme.
+In the financial year 2020-21 28 private properties and 29 council properties had external wall insulation applied.
+20-2021 Energy Efficient Scotland - Area Based Scheme (EES:ABS) The HEEPS:ABS programme is now known as EES:ABS and there are significant changes to the way in which these programmes can now be delivered, with the introduction of PAS2035, market supply of materials, significant increase in costs not all of the projects will be delivered.
 B3-7 Programmes of works for energy efficiency measures - loft and cavity insulation, external wall insulation and heating upgrades - have been developed to increase energy efficiency in tenant's homes.
-It is anticipated that by December 2020 93.4% of SLC housing stock will meet EESSH.
-6.6% of the housing stock will be exempted from EESSH compliance at December 2020.
-The impact of the COVID-19 restrictions has increased the anticipated exemptions by 2.48%.
-93.4% of SLC housing stock complied with EESSH as at March 2020.
+93.88% of SLC housing stock complied with EESSH as at March 2021.
+4.82% of SLC housing stock complied with EESSH2 as at March 2021.
+We reported 93.88% of the stock achieved the EESSH target at the final reporting stage.
+We will report at next year end on the new EESSH2 target and we anticipated 7% SLC housing stock will meet EESSH2.
+We are developing a longer-term strategy for the housing stock to progress compliance of the stock.
+B3-8 100% of our non-exempt housing stock meets Scottish Housing Quality Standard (SHQS).
+This is now measured using EESSH